-- > The nest and eggs of this species eluded discovery until 1906, and even that information was overlooked for a long time because they were attributed to the Long-billed Dowitcher.
-The nesting grounds of the eastern race were not discovered until the late 1950s. - > Although both sexes share incubation of the eggs, only the male takes care of the young once they hatch. - The oldest recorded Short-billed Dowitcher was at least 13 years, 11 months old when it was recaptured and rereleased during banding operations in Delaware.
+- The nest and eggs of the Short-billed Dowitcher eluded discovery until 1906, and even that information was overlooked for a long time because they were attributed to the Long-billed Dowitcher.
+The nesting grounds of the eastern race were not discovered until the late 1950s. - > Although both sexes share incubation of the eggs, only the male takes care of the young once they hatch. - The oldest recorded Short-billed Dowitcher was at least 13 years, 11 months old when it was recaptured and rereleased during banding operations in Delaware. - Most Siberian breeding Long-billed Dowitchers likely migrate to the Americas during the winter. - The oldest recorded Long-billed Dowitcher was at least 8 years, 4 months old when it was shot in Kansas, the same state where it had been banded.

-Long-billed Dowitcher